Shadush/borg/js.md

 Specific task multiple times.
 	INPUT & OUTPUT
 Reusable block of code that groups together a sequence of statements to perform specific task.
+In JavaScript, functions are first class objects, this means that like other objects you've encountered, JavaScript functions can have properties and methods.
 * function declaration : binds a fonction to a name function greetworld { ... }
 			function : function keyword